 At a deeper theoretical level, this paper empirically illustrates the Bayesian persuasion and information design literature (Kamenica and Gentskow, 2011, Bergemann and Morris, 2019).
 In line with that literature, an award can be interpreted as a persuasion game where a single sender - the jury - sends a public signal to a large number of receivers - the consumers or readers - whose preferences may not be aligned with those of the sender.
 In line with the prediction of Kamenica and Gentzkow (2011), we observe that the jury of the Booker can persuade some readers to buy the awarded book, even though the preferences of the readers may not be aligned with those of the jury.
 Our findings also speak to the Bayesian persuasion model proposed by Shin and Wang (2024), which discusses how choosing common people instead of high-profile experts, celebrities, or models to endorse a product affects the incentive of consumers to update their beliefs about how well it fits their needs.
-The authors find that in some cases, low-profile messengers can be more effective than high-profile ones in drawing consumer attention.
+The authors find that in some cases, lowprofile messengers can be more effective than high-profile ones in drawing consumer attention.
 As our paper shows that a high-profile jury can prompt consumers to buy a book that does not match their tastes whereas a lower-profile jury draws consumers to books that better match their tastes, our paper empirically echoes Shin and Wang's (2024) findings.
+Our paper also emphasizes the need for receivers to consider the sender's preferences when interpreting a signal.

 More generally, our findings qualify the notion of quality when applied to experience goods.
-Previous research has proxied quality by sales (Deuchert et al., 2005) or best-of lists (Ginsburgh, 2003, Ginsburgh and Weyers, 2014).
-Our findings underline, by contrast, that quality can only be assessed with respect to a given set of preferences and tastes.
+Previous research has proxied quality by sales (Deuchert et al., 2005) or bestof lists (Ginsburgh, 2003, Ginsburgh and Weyers, 2014), or assumed that quality can be objectively ranked (Che and Hörner, 2018, Acemoglu et al., 2022).
+Our results underline, by contrast, that quality can only be assessed with respect to a given set of preferences and tastes.
 Moreover, our findings show that commercial success does not guarantee quality, defined as the capacity to maximize consumer utility, because goods that are imperfectly aligned with the tastes of consumers can nonetheless be commercially successful.